-Sentinel Agent Manager supports monitoring and collecting logs from Windows, UNIX, and iSeries environments.
-This section provides an overview of how to install agents on Windows, UNIX, and iSeries computers.
+Sentinel Agent Manager supports monitoring and collecting logs from Windows environments.
+This section provides an overview of how to install agents on Windows computers.

 NOTE: Depending on the number of computers you want to monitor, deploying agents may take some time.
 You can begin configuring Sentinel Agent Manager while Sentinel Agent Manager deploys agents.
 For more information about deploying agents, see Section 3.7, "Configuring Sentinel Agent Manager," on page 41.